Subscribe to our Quarterly newsletter

 Did You Know?

 Fred is an adult male loggerhead sea turtle.
 The way to identify a male or female sea turtle is by the length of their tail.
 When they are mature, the male’s tail will be notably longer than the female’s.

-Ways to help Fred's Recovery
+Ways to help In loving Memory of Fred's Recovery

 One of the three primary missions at Sea Turtle, Inc. is rehabilitation.
 We work hard to rescue and return every sea turtle back to the wild.
 Proceeds from this adoption will go directly to purchase needed medical supplies, veterinary exams, x-rays, food and general care for our rehab turtles.